Bensolve/QR-code-component-solution/README.md

 # Frontend Mentor - QR code component solution

-This is my solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is my solution to the [QR code component challenge on Frontend Mentor] https://www.frontendmentor.io/solutions/qr-code-component-solution-_qV4qAXUlx.
 This challenge helped me strengthen my understanding of basic HTML and CSS layout techniques.

 ## Table of contents